Check If You Qualify

 Whatever the circumstances that have led to your unemployment, the Trustee should do all they can to ensure the Trust Deed doesn’t fail.
 Applying for a variation in the Trust Deed is likely to be the first step, and this can give you time to look for a new job or otherwise improve your financial circumstances.
 Your finances will be reassessed, and the Trustee will bear in mind the interests of all parties.
 If creditors don’t agree to changes in the Trust Deed it’s possible that it could fail, leaving you facing legal action and potential sequestration.

 Scotland Debt Solutions has been helping Scottish residents to escape debt since 1989.
-We are debt experts and will guide you on your best options.
-Please contact one of our expert team to arrange a free same-day meeting – we work from four offices around Scotland.
+We are debt specialist and will guide you on your best options.
+Please contact one of our team to arrange a free same-day meeting – we work from four offices around Scotland.

 facebook colour icon linkedin colour icon messenger colour icon whatsapp colour icon email colour icon